iMoonLab/DeepHypergraph/docs/source/tutorial/structure.rst

 Reduced from High-Order Structures
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We first define a simple hypergraph as:
+We first define a hypergraph as:

 .. code-block:: python